Recycling Other Materials

 Regular MCIA and Hopewell Township collections (see Events)

-Best Buy: check listings at https://www.bestbuy.com/site/services/recycling
+Best Buy: check list at https://www.bestbuy.com/site/services/recycling

 Eyeglasses